srdtrk/go-codegen/docs/docs/01-setup-env.md

 import HighlightBox from '@site/src/components/HighlightBox';

-# Set up your work environment
+# Set Up Your Work Environment

 On this page, you can find helpful links to set up your work environment.